All Episodes

 This is a total mess.

-And it would it's not hard to pinpoint why.
+And it's not hard to pinpoint why.

 There wouldn't be an Iran ascending to run the entire Middle East because they wouldn't have been enabled to create a military weapons program.